-If you are a young carer, or young adult carer, you may also experience a sense of loss that the adult person in your life is now not the same and relies on you more for support and care.
-You may find that you have to take more time away from school or further education and you might experience feelings of resentment.
+You may also experience a sense of loss that the adult person in your life is now not the same and relies on you more for support and care.
+You may find that you have to take more time away from education or work and you might experience feelings of resentment.